v9cheslav/ecommerce_analysis/README.md

 - Further analysis requires additional business context (e.g., product types, acquisition channels, post-purchase experience) to accurately diagnose the causes and propose improvements.

 ### 6. 🧩 RFM Segmentation
-- RFM scoring thresholds were defined based on purchase recency (days), frequency (number of orders), and monetary value (in rubles).
+- RFM scoring thresholds were defined based on purchase recency (days), frequency (number of orders), and monetary (in Brazilian real, R$).
 - Customers were segmented into key groups such as **Champions**, **Big Spenders**, **At Risk**, and **Hibernating** based on their shopping behavior.
 - The segmentation provides a foundation for:
   - Targeted marketing campaigns